rubenmromero/rubenmromero.github.io/README.md

 # Freelance Services

-I develop various infrastructure services as a freelancer, through the [Stack Over Cloud](https://www.stackovercloud.com/en/) initiative.
+I perform a variety of infrastructure services as a freelancer, through the [Stack Over Cloud](https://www.stackovercloud.com/en/) initiative.
 You can access the [home page](https://www.stackovercloud.com/en/) to take a look at our services and other useful information about this project, or you can also access the [blog](https://www.stackovercloud.com/blog/) to read the latest news about Cloud Computing, AWS, Kubernetes, OpenShift, Ansible, Jenkins and much more!

 ![Stack Over Cloud](https://raw.githubusercontent.com/rubenmromero/rubenmromero.github.io/master/images/icon_logo.png)